tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 # Contributors

-Many people have contributed to previous DTLS versions and they are acknowledged in prior versions of DTLS specifications.
+Many people have contributed to previous DTLS versions and they are acknowledged in prior versions of DTLS specifications or in the referenced specifications.

-For this version of the document we would like to thank:
+In addition, we would like to thank:

 ~~~
 * Ilari Liusvaara